WinVector/Examples/rebalance/ROC_shape.md

-On The Shape of ROC plots
+On The Shapes of ROC plots
 ================

 ## Introduction